OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 but aren't) and false positives (cases where merging taxa does not lead to the best results).

-### Preference heuristic: Overlapping membership
+### Other heuristics

+1. Overlapping membership:
-We prefer a union node if its membership proxy (see above) overlaps with the source node's.
+   We prefer a candidate node if its membership proxy (see above) overlaps with the source node's.

-### Preference heuristics: Same/any source identifier

-Same source id: B is preferred if A's primary source id (e.g. NCBI:1234) is the same as B's.
+1. Same source id: candidate B is preferred if A's primary source id (e.g. NCBI:1234) is the same as B's.
 This heuristic applies mainly during the final id assignment phase, since before this point no identifiers are shared between the source and union taxonomies.

-Any source id: B is preferred if any of A's source ids matches any of B's.
+1. Any source id: candidate B is preferred if any of A's source ids matches any of B's.

-### Separation heuristic: By 'weak division'
+1. 'Weak division' separation:
    B and A are considered distinct at this point if they are in different divisions.
 E.g. [looking in log files for examples. need better instrumentation.]

-### Preference heuristic: By rank
+For example,
+   _Brightonia_ in division Mollusca is distinguished from _Brightonia_ in division Metazoa (which includes Mollusca), which turns out to be correct because the second _Brightonia_ is an echinoderm, not a mollusc.
+1. Rank:
    B is preferred if A and B both have designated ranks, and the ranks are the same.

-### Preference heuristic: Synonym avoidance
+1. Synonym avoidance:
    B is preferred if its primary name is the same as A's.

 ### Collisions

-There are often false polysemies within a source taxonomy - that is, a name appears on more than one node in the source taxonomy, when on inspection it is clear that this is a mistake in the source, and there is really only one taxon in question.
+There are often false polysemies within a source taxonomy - that is, a name belongs to more than one node in the source taxonomy, when on inspection it is clear that this is a mistake in the source taxonomy, and there is really only one taxon in question.
 Example: _Aricidea rubra_ occurs twice in WoRMS, but the two nodes are very close in the taxonomy and one of them appears to be a duplication.